 There are both kinds.

-Once you’ve joined a group and gotten a feel for how they do things, post some images and ask for constructive criticism.
+Once you’ve joined a group and gotten a feel for how they do things, post some images and ask for constructive criticism if they allow that sort of thing, because some do not.
 Explain that you’re new to the genre or to photography in general and are trying to improve and would greatly appreciate any feedback that would make your images better.

 Accessing the Feedback